Modern Slavery Statement

 About Eucalyptus

-Eucalyptus operates five digital health clinics in Australia.
+Eucalyptus operates four digital health clinics in Australia: Juniper, Pilot, Skin Software and Kin.
 One of these clinics, Juniper, has operated in international markets since the launch of the clinic in the UK in 2022 and has since expanded operations into Germany and Japan in 2023.
 Juniper uses scientifically proven GLP-1 medications alongside ongoing health coaching, health tracking, clinical consultations and a dedicated support team to deliver a new and highly effective method of weight management.

 STRUCTURE

 The reporting entity for this Statement is Euc Management Pty Ltd (ABN 54 631 013 860), the parent company of the Eucalyptus Group.
-This Statement forms our second report submitted under the UK Act and our first report submitted under the AU Act.\
+This Statement forms our third report submitted under the UK Act and our second report submitted under the AU Act.

 The Eucalyptus Group consists of several private entities for each digital health clinic and service companies supporting brand operations.
 With a global presence, Eucalyptus acknowledges the vital contributions we make to the communities we serve.
 This begins with an unwavering commitment to our employees, providing them with a workplace that is safe, fair and fulfilling.
 We are headquartered in Sydney, with further offices in London, Tokyo, Berlin and Manila.

-Our Australian workforce consists of approximately 400 workers employed by Euc Services Pty Ltd and Euc Fulfilment Pty Ltd ACN 678 229 724).
-Fill Function Pty Ltd (ABN 644 566 174) and Euc Fulfilment Pty Ltd (ACN 678 229 724) are responsible for our retail and pharmacy-related operations in Australia.
-Fill Function UK Ltd (CN 13739688) employs approximately 80 workers across the UK business, forming the second largest market.
+Our Australian workforce consists of approximately 230 workers employed by Euc Services Pty Ltd and Euc Fulfilment Pty Ltd ACN 678 229 724).
+Fill Function Pty Ltd (ABN 644 566 174) and Euc Fulfilment Pty Ltd (ACN 678 229 724) are responsible for our pharmacy-related operations in Australia.
+Fill Function UK Ltd (CN 13739688) employs approximately 150 workers across the UK business.

 CONSULTATION WITH ENTITIES OWNED AND CONTROLLED